 Save your spare change!
-It adds up surprisingly quick!
+It adds up surprisingly quickly!
 If you rarely spend cash, you can save your virtual change by using an app like Qoins, which will round up your purchases and put the "change" wherever you designate - even paying down debt!
-This method is super easy, but is also extremely effective.
+This method is super easy but is also extremely effective.

 4. LOOK AT YOUR ACTUAL COSTS

 Take a hard look at things like your health insurance costs, your utilities, your entertainment costs, etc. It is common to find that you are simply spending more than you need to, and there may be more options available to you to decrease your expenses in a number of different areas.

 5. STAY OUT OF STORES